fetchai/uAgents/docs/booking-demo.md

 # Restaurant Booking Demo

-uAgents are very flexible and customizable, you can create any type of interaction you can think of by customizing the `Model` class.
-Below is an example of how to create a costume-made class using `Model`
+To showcase how easy it is to create μAgents for a particular application, here is an example of how to create a custom message type using the `Model` class.

 ```python
 from uagents import Model